Triumph TR4

 Triumph TR4A

-In answer to some of the criticisms of the TR4, the TR4A replaced it in March 1965.
-This car had a new, independent rear suspension system and a revised chassis compared to the original TR4.
-Externally the body was similar, although the grill was revised and the new car had chrome strips running down the side terminating in new style indicator lamps.
+In answer to some of the criticisms of the TR4, Triumph replaced it in March 1965 with the TR4A.
+The new car had independent rear suspension system and a revised chassis.
+The body was similar, but there was a new grille.
+The new car also had chrome strips running down the side finishing in new style indicator lamps.

-Motor was impressed with the changes made to the TR4A.
-Motoring Which? still did not like the Triumph TR4A, which they tested rather late in the car's production run in January 1968.
-They once again criticised the ride, which seemed to transfer all the bumps on the road surface to the driver.
+Motor liked the changes made to the TR4A.
+However, Motoring Which? did not.
+They tested it in January 1968.
+They still criticised the ride, which seemed to transfer all the bumps on the road surface to the driver.
 The chief tester commented that 'never for many years have we suffered so much physical hardship'.
 I wonder if they had a bad car to test?

 Triumph TR5

-The TR5, launched in 1968, was the first British car to be fitted with fuel injection.
+The TR5, launched in 1968, was the first British car with fuel injection.
 The TR5 had a new 2498cc 6 cylinder engine derived from that fitted to the Triumph 2000 saloon.
 It had a top speed of 117mph and 0-60mph time of 8.1 seconds.
-These performance figures put the Triumph TR5 well ahead of the MGB, although it was a considerably more expensive car.
+These performance figures put the Triumph TR5 well ahead of the MGB, although it was now a much more expensive car.